GreptimeTeam/greptimedb/CONTRIBUTING.md

 ### Title

 The titles of pull requests should be prefixed with category names listed in [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0) like `feat`/`fix`/`docs`, with a concise summary of code change following.
-DO NOT use last commit message as pull request title.
+AVOID using the last commit message as pull request title.

 ### Description